defano/jmonet/README.md

 #### My canvas isn't getting garbage collected.
 This library has a memory leak.

-The `JMonetCanvas` registers itself as a listener to global mouse and keyboard event dispatchers so that you don't have to.
+The `JMonetCanvas` registers itself as a listener to global mouse and keyboard events so that you don't have to.
 Unfortunately, that means it'll never get cleaned up on its own.

 When you're done with a canvas, call `.dispose()` on the canvas object (or the `JFXPaintCanvasNode` when using JFX) to allow the JVM to garbage collect it.
-Be aware that `.dispose()` will only eliminate _internal_ references that might keep the canvas from being disposed.
-This will not "erase" the canvas or otherwise explicitly deallocate the memory associated with the canvas' image or scratch buffer.
-To free that memory, the garbage collector must run and reap the canvas.
+Be aware that `.dispose()` will only eliminate _internal_ references that might keep the canvas from being disposed, it will not "erase" the canvas or otherwise explicitly deallocate the memory associated with the canvas' image or scratch buffer.

-If your canvas appears to not be getting garbage collected, verify that other objects are not holding a reference to it.
+If your canvas is not being garbage collected, verify that other objects are not holding a reference to it.
 This is rarely obvious or easy to debug.
 Some common errors to look for:

+* You have a tool active on the canvas.
+Be sure to call `.deactivate()` on any tools that were previously active on the canvas.
 * You have subscribed to an RxJava stream that's provided by the canvas (i.e., `getScaleObservable()`) and have not properly disposed of the subscription.
 See the RxJava documentation for details.
-* You have embedded the canvas in a parent Swing component or JavaFX Node and that object is retaining a reference to the canvas.
+* You have embedded the canvas in a parent Swing component or JavaFX Node and the parent component is retaining a reference to the canvas.
 JavaFX seems to be especially bad about this.
-Adding a canvas as a child of a JFX `Pane` and then removing it (via `pane.getChildren().remove(...)` or `.clear()`) will keep a reference to the canvas.
-It appears that you need to free the `Pane` itself (by setting it to null) before child nodes that were added to it can be freed.
+Adding a canvas to a JFX `Pane` and then removing it (via `pane.getChildren().remove(...)` or `.clear()`) seems to keep a reference to the canvas.
+It appears that you need to free the `Pane` itself (by setting it to null) before child nodes that were added to it can be fully freed.

 #### What about vector graphic tools (i.e., "draw" apps)?